 “Steve is a fearless voice for people who have been made voiceless, and it is an honor to have worked with him,” Hahn said in a Breitbart article.

 Trump selected former Breitbart Executive Chairman Bannon as his Chief Stategist last year.
-As a result, talk surrounding Breitbart News, a right-wing website whose critics contend is a hate site, has increased.
+As a result, interest in Breitbart News, a right-wing website whose critics contend is a hate site, has increased.

 At Harvard-Westlake, Hahn participated in mock trial, worked with Director of Student Affairs Jordan Church to improve Prefect Council, played in jazz band, and created a fundraiser for orphan children to get American host families.

-“I taught Julia in APUSH, and she was an excellent student,” Halkett said.
+“I taught Julia in APUSH, and she was an excellent student,” history teacher Nini Halkett said.
 “She was rather soft-spoken as I recall, so I guess no, I didn’t really see her headed to work for an organization like Breitbart or a person like Bannon.”

 Hahn earned notoriety for her criticism of establishment Republican Speaker of the House Paul Ryan and support of Attorney General Jeff Sessions, who holds conservative views on immigration, including extreme vetting for visa applicants and reducing the number of legal immigrants.